karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 ---
-title: ".NET Code Coverage Tools"
+title: "Code Coverage in .NET"
 date: 2024-07-05T10:01:57+02:00
 tags: ["dotnet"]
-description: "TBD"
+description: "This post delves into the current .NET landscape when we aim to collect Code Coverage.
+We examine the most frequently used tools such as Coverlet, dotCover, and dotnet-coverage, among others.
+We also discuss how to upload a Code Coverage report to a SaaS product like SonarQube.
+Lastly, we explain how to publish a Code Coverage report in an Azure Pipeline and a GitHub Action."
 draft: true
 ---

-Nowadays, when we aim to gather code coverage in .NET, tools such as ``Coverlet``, ``Report Generator``, ``dotnet-coverage``, ``dotCover`` and ``OpenCover`` or even ``Visual Studio`` are among the most frequently used.
+Nowadays, when we want to collect code coverage in .NET, we frequently use tools such as ``Coverlet``, ``Report Generator``, ``dotnet-coverage``, ``dotCover``, ``OpenCover`` or even ``Visual Studio``.

-There is also a range of SaaS products where you can submit the code coverage metrics of your .NET applications and monitor them.
-Some of the most renowned are ``SonarQube`` and ``CodeCov``.
+There is also a variety of SaaS products where you can submit the code coverage reports of your .NET applications for monitoring.
+Some of the most well-known are ``SonarQube`` and ``CodeCov``.

-If you're collecting code coverage in a CI/CD runner like ``Azure DevOps`` or ``GitHub Actions``, you can publish a summary of the code coverage in the actual pipeline.
-This allows you, for example, to view the code coverage results when you open a Pull Request.
+If you're collecting Code coverage in a CI/CD runner like ``Azure DevOps`` or ``GitHub Actions``, you have the option to publish a summary of the Code Coverage directly in the pipeline.

-I believe it would be useful to take a look at the services mentioned above, as this can help us gain a clearer understanding of the current landscape when we aim to to collect code coverage in .NET.
+I believe it would be useful to explore the services mentioned above, as they can provide us with a clearer understanding of the current landscape when our goal is to collect code coverage in .NET.

-But first, allow me to briefly explain what code coverage is.
+But before we delve into that, allow me to briefly explain what code coverage is.

-# **Code Coverage**
+# **What is the Code Coverage metric?**

-Code coverage is a metric that can help you understand how much of your source code is tested.
+Code Coverage is a metric that can help you understand how much of your source code is tested.
 It's a metric that can help you assess the quality of your test suite.

-Code coverage is primarily performed at the unit testing level.
+Code Coverage is primarily performed at the unit testing level.
 Code coverage tools usually express the metric as a percentage, showing you the percentage of successfully validated lines of code in your test procedures, helping you to understand how thoroughly you’re testing your code.

 The importance of code coverage lies in its ability to identify uncovered code that has not been tested and could contain bugs or potential issues not addressed by the test suite.
 It's important to note that while code coverage is a valuable metric, achieving 100% coverage does not guarantee a bug-free application.
 It is just one of many tools and practices in a developer's toolkit for ensuring software and code quality.

-# **Tools**
+# **Code Coverage Tools**

 There are two types of Code Coverage tools:

-- **DataCollectors**: They monitor test execution and collect information about test runs.
-They report the collected information in various output formats, such as XML and JSON.
+- **DataCollectors**: These tools monitor test executions and gather information about test runs.
+They report the collected data in various output formats, such as XML and JSON.
-- **Report generators**: They use the data collected from test runs by the DataCollector and generate reports.
+- **Report generators**: These tools utilize the data collected by the Data Collectors to generate comprehensive reports.

+Let's first take a look at the most well-known DataCollectors, and then we'll delve into the Report Generators.

+The Data Collector tools we're going to discuss include:

+- **.NET native Code Collector**
+- **Coverlet**
+- **dotCover**
+- **dotnet-coverage**
+- **openCover**

+The Report Generator tool we're going to explore in this post is:
+- **ReportGenerator**

-## **.NET built-in Code Coverage tool**
+# **.NET built-in Code Coverage tool**

-.NET includes a built-in code coverage data collector.
+.NET includes a built-in Code Coverage data collector.
 To use it, you can use the .NET CLI and run ``dotnet test --collect:"Code Coverage"`` command.

 ![code-coverage-native-datacollector](/img/code-coverage-native-datacollector.png)

-Collecting Code Coverage like this is a common mistake, because by default this DataCollector analyzes all solution assemblies that are loaded during unit tests, which means that the Unit Test projects will be added into the report.
-Thus, it will alter the average Code Coverage percentage, because the Code Coverage percentage in the test projects is always 100%.
+Collecting Code Coverage in this manner is a common error, as by default, this Data Collector analyzes all solution assemblies loaded during unit tests.
+This means that the Unit Test projects will be included in the report, thereby skewing the average Code Coverage percentage, since the Code Coverage percentage in the test projects is always 100%.

-To exclude test projecs from the code coverage results and only include application code,  you have 2 options:
+To generate an accurate Code Coverage report, it's necessary to exclude test projects from the code coverage results and only include application code.
+You have two options to achieve this:

-Option 1: Add the ExcludeFromCodeCoverageAttribute attribute on your tests csproj, like this:
+- **Option 1**: Add the ``ExcludeFromCodeCoverageAttribute`` attribute on your tests projects, as shown below:

 ```xml
 <ItemGroup>